Personal finance

 If you are a first-time homebuyer, follow these steps:

-1. Check and improve your credit score
+1. Check and improve your credit score.

-2. Save for a down payment and closing costs
+2. Save for a down payment and closing costs.

-5. Get mortgage pre-approval
+5. Get a mortgage pre-approval letter.

-7. Hire a skilled real estate agent
+7. Hire a real estate agent who specializes in first-time buyers.

 Conclusion